 Many of us know the benefits of daily journaling and many of us know how difficult it is to start.
 We’re all different.
 If this isn’t a ritual for you, long journaling might be.
 At the end of the week take the time to write about things that occurred, rather than daily.
 You’re more likely to invest in making the time and space for this to happen because it’s a ritual that you only do once a week.
 We like journaling with a natural candle as it helps create a beautiful atmosphere and the scent helps us focus.

 - Pamper yourself

-A ritual that you’re doing already.
-Sleep is crucial for functionality, just like food and water.
+We know it's a broken record, but quality sleep is the best drug on the market.
+Sleep is crucial for performing well, just like quality food and water.
 Without sleep our minds struggle to keep on top of all the things we have to do.
 With blue light, social media and higher stress levels all contributing to struggles with sleep, making sleep a ritual will make a big difference.

 By putting in place a series of good behaviours that you do before bed, i.e putting the phone away, having a cup of tea, reading a few pages of a book or simply applying our Sleepy Head Beauty Balm to the wrists and temples, you set yourself up for a great night's sleep.

 Rituals are a very personal thing.
 Even the smallest one can have a massive effect on your wellbeing.
 Good habits don’t just help us have healthier lifestyles but they also keep us working towards our goals.
 Sometimes changing the name of habit and routine to ritual just removes those tougher connotations to make life a little more manageable.

 We always preach that personal wellbeing needs to be a priority in everyone's life.
 It truly makes a huge difference to happiness levels.
 Creating your own space and defining your own rituals is the best way forward.
 You know yourself best after all.
 You also know what makes you feel better.
 So it's time to sit down, come up with several rituals to try and start finding out what makes you happy.